Each coffee roaster has a unique approach shaped by the machine they use and their intuition.

 “My approach is to follow where the beans lead me,” says Gargaro.
 “You experiment with coffees in the beginning and narrow it down to what works really well.”

-Udosenata has been in the coffee business for about 15 years, and he has roasted by smell and sound.
-He roasts on a 15-kilogram Ozturkbay, but he is considering a new roaster with more technology.
-He doesn’t see it as abandoning the approach he has built over his career, but rather as a blend of old and new school roasting.
+Udosenata has been in the coffee business for about 15 years and primarily roasts by smell and sound.
+He roasts on a 15-kilogram Ozturkbay, but he is considering a new roaster with more technological capabilities.
+He doesn’t see this as abandoning his intuitive approach but as a way to blend old and new-school styles of roasting.

 “Right now, I am roasting with a more intuitive, analog approach,” he says.
 “I want to get a different roaster; I want a little more control.”